Improved engine efficiency boosts fuel economy, increases horsepower and is

-“I can tell you that the mileage after driving about 75 miles went from 18 avg to 22.5 with mainly city driving.
+I can tell you that the mileage after driving about 75 miles went from 18 avg to 22.5 with mainly city driving.
 That is about a 25% increase.
 The car also has great power.
 I always ran premium fuel as recommend by BMW.
-I put in regular today and the car still runs fantastic.”
-Mark A. Florida.
+I put in regular today and the car still runs fantastic.

-This is my favorite: “My friend told me he would help me install your Mileageman1 but he never came by.
+This is my favorite: My friend told me he would help me install your Mileageman1 but he never came by.
 I put it on my car by myself and it works great.
-I’m an 80 year old woman and proud of my accomplishment.”
-Janet B. New Mexico.
+I’m an 80 year old woman and proud of my accomplishment.

-“I have put about 1500 miles on my Nissan 1984 300ZX since installing the Mileageman system and have seen a boost in horsepower and increase in miles per litre.”
+I have put about 1500 miles on my Nissan 1984 300ZX since installing the Mileageman system and have seen a boost in horsepower and increase in miles per litre.
 David J. British Columbia.

-“I bought a new auto and was disappointed with the fuel economy.
-Your Mileageman system works well, has easy to follow instructions and the gain in fuel economy has already paid for the download and parts.”
+I bought a new auto and was disappointed with the fuel economy.
+Your Mileageman system works well, has easy to follow instructions and the gain in fuel economy has already paid for the download and parts.
 James C. United Kingdom

-“I was concerned that increasing MPG by adding water vapor would make my pickup difficult to drive when in Phoenix traffic.
+I was concerned that increasing MPG would make my pickup difficult to drive when in Phoenix traffic.
 I’m glad I decided to take the leap.
-No problems in traffic and I have gotten good increases in miles per gallon and power both in town and on the open road.”
+No problems in traffic and I have gotten good increases in miles per gallon and power both in town and on the open road.
 Gary W. Arizona

 Unfortunately, I lost a lot of testimonials when I changed website servers.

-One customer told me he had flown Corsairs off of carriers during the Korean war and they used water to boost the horsepower.
+One customer told me he had flown Corsairs off of carriers during the Korean war and they used water to boost the HP.
 He said they were loaded with so much ordinance that they would never be able to get off the carrier deck without it.
-Another customer told me he was a B52 mechanic in Vietnam and they used water in the jet engines for the same reason.
+Another customer told me he was a B52 mechanic in Vietnam and they used water for the same reason.

 To buy the Mileageman1 system in downloadable PDF format, select the buy now button below and you’ll be taken to PayPal.
 As soon as PayPal processes your purchase and sends me a confirmation, I will send it out by email.
 I broke the PDFs down into multiple parts because some people’s email service can’t take all the information in one unit.